Keianna-B/Codepath-Web102-Project4/README.md

 Submitted by: Keianna Brown

 This web app: Pokemon can be sorted by their generation, types, abilities, and weight.
 All of those attributes can be added and removed from the ban list.
-Every time a pokemon is search for it has a 20% chance to display the shiny sprite instead of the default sprite.
+Every time a pokemon is searched for it has a 5% chance to display the shiny sprite instead of the default sprite.

 Time spent: 5 hours spent in total